The Press is characterized by:

-The Press began as a private foundation in 1985 aiming to promote the dissemination of research results and the results of trade union activities at Aarhus University.
-On 1 June 2013 the Press became a limited liability company 100 % owned by the Aarhus University Research Foundation.
+The Press began as a private foundation in 1985, aiming to promote the dissemination of research conducted at Aarhus University.
+Today, the Press is a limited liability company, fully owned by the Aarhus University Research Foundation.
 The Press also houses Videnslyd A/S, a radio and podcast production company partly owned by the Press, and engaged in disseminating knowledge through a variety of audio channels.